sweethearts-2025-moving-valentines day experiential

 COCA-COLA BUILDS A TUNNEL OF LOVE

 Only in the experiential marketing world do you read sentences like this: At a Raising Cane’s location in Grand Prairie, TX, consumers are combining their love of fried chicken with romance.
-Indeed, from Jan.
-31 to Feb.
-16, the Raising Cane’s x Coca-Cola Tunnel of Love is serving as a drive-thru Valentine’s Day spectacle that took workers more than 2,000 hours to construct.
-The installation includes a bespoke, animated light show, and features a heart-shaped entry archway, 20,000 lights, 3,000 roses and other dramatic décor elements.
+Indeed, the Raising Cane’s x Coca-Cola Tunnel of Love served as a drive-thru Valentine’s Day spectacle that took workers more than 2,000 hours to construct.
+The installation included a bespoke, animated light show, and featured a heart-shaped entry archway, 20,000 lights, 3,000 roses and other dramatic décor elements.

-The first 60 people to check out the Tunnel of Love on Feb.
-6 from 6-8 p.m. are scoring a custom painted Coca-Cola bottle, while on Feb.
-10, fan-favorite “Love Island” couple JaNa Craig and Kenny Rodriguez will experience the Tunnel of Love, sign autographs and take photos with fans.
-Then, on Galentine’s Day (Feb.
-13), the first 100 consumers who make it to the tunnel from 6-9 p.m. will snag a floral bouquet.
-And on Feb.
-14, Operation Kindness will have dogs available for adoption on-site. –K.S.
+The first 60 people to check out the Tunnel of Love scored a custom-painted Coca-Cola bottle, while later in the week, fan-favorite “Love Island” couple JaNa Craig and Kenny Rodriguez experienced the Tunnel of Love, signed autographs and took photos with fans.
+Then, on Galentine’s Day, the first 100 consumers who made it to the tunnel from 6-9 p.m. snagged a floral bouquet.
+And on Valentine’s Day, Operation Kindness had dogs available for adoption on-site. –K.S.

 WHITE CASTLE’S ANNUAL TRADITION SIZZLES ON

-And because, tradition, we had to check in on White Castle, which is transforming locations into Love Castles on Feb.
+And because, tradition, we had to include White Castle, which transformed locations into Love Castles on Feb.
 14, “featuring special décor, hostess seating and tableside service.”
-This year, two special deals will be available: the sloppy joe combo for $5 and a sloppy joe six-pack for $6.99.
+Two special deals were available: the sloppy joe combo for $5 and a sloppy joe six-pack for $6.99.
 Because love is messy, right?

-For those unable to snag a reservation, the brand has created the Love Kit, which feeds five people and features 20 Sliders, one pouch of pickles, 20 Strawberry Cheesecake Desserts on a Stick, and VIP coupons.
-Consumers can order a shipment (while supplies last) for $99 at houseofcrave.com.
+For those unable to snag a reservation, the brand created the Love Kit, which fed five people and featured 20 Sliders, one pouch of pickles, 20 Strawberry Cheesecake Desserts on a Stick, and VIP coupons.
+Consumers could order a shipment (while supplies lasted) for $99 on a microsite.
 White Castle’s tradition started in 1991.
-Last year, the brand debuted a merch collection, including the Love Castle robe, sunglasses and t-shirts, for all the quick-service kings and queens out there.
+Previously, the brand debuted a merch collection, including the Love Castle robe, sunglasses and t-shirts, for all the quick-service kings and queens out there.

 More Experiential Valentine’s Day Ideas: